bachly/profile.here/README.md

-# The Profile Page for DevMarket
+# A Profile Homepage for Developer

 This project is built using NextJS, TailwindCSS, Cypress and Google Map Static API.